Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments

 \subsection{Sensitivity of Detector in Presence of Background}

-The ASN mixing sensitivity has been obtained with the inclusion of backgrounds considering Ge detector which will be placed in the above ground conditions at 4.0m distance from Apsara-U reactor.
-At the experimental site, the reactor related background such as neutron and gamma together with the cosmogenic background such as muon induced neutrons that can not be completely eliminated even with the shielding will contaminate the actual signal.
-Several groups have performed the measurement with the Ge detectors operated in above-ground low-background environments and provided the background level.
-The energy dependent background level due to neutron and gamma are considered from the Ref.~\cite{Strauss:2017cuu}.
-In this study a signal to background ratio 1.0 is considered.
+Measuring the low energy of recoil nuclei from the CE$\nu$NS process poses a significant challenge due to the presences of background.
+The background affects the detector sensitivity while extracting the various physics parameters of interest.
+The ASN mixing sensitivity has been obtained by incorporating backgrounds, particularly in the context of Ge detector which will be placed in the above-ground conditions at 4.0m distance from U-Apsara reactor.
+At the experimental site, the reactor-related background (neutron and gamma) and cosmogenic background (muon-induced neutrons) that can not be eliminated even with the shielding and will contaminate the actual signal.
+It is not only the types of backgrounds but also the energy dependent shape of the background that affects the detector sensitivity.
+At low recoil energy, there are two types of background shapes such as $1/T$ and flat-shaped backgrounds as mentioned in Ref.~\cite{Bowen:2020unj}.
+The simulated energy dependent background level due to neutron as well as gamma-rays are mentioned in Ref.~\cite{Strauss:2017cuu}.
+In this study, the energy dependent background shape is considered from Ref.~\cite{Bowen:2020unj} with signal to background ratio of 1.0.
 While estimating the $\chi^2$, an associated 10$\%$ systematic uncertainty is therefore considered due to these backgrounds.
 Figure~\ref{fig:bkg} shows the comparison of Ge detector sensitivity with and without the inclusion of backgrounds.
-It is observed that with the contribution of both backgrounds, the ASN mixing angle sensitivity is further reduced as compared the case with no background.
+It is observed that with the contribution of both backgrounds, the ASN mixing angle sensitivity is further reduced as compared to the case with no background.
 Therefore better background reduction techniques have to be employed for the measurement with required sensitivity.